githubtraining/reviewing-a-pull-request/responses/06_final-flow.md

 ### :keyboard: Activity: Request a reviewer

-1. Create a branch based on `master` in this repository.
-Feel free to name it whatever you like.
-(You can do this locally, or from the GitHub UI).
-If you aren't sure how to do this, try the [Introduction to GitHub course](https://lab.github.com/githubtraining/introduction-to-github) and then come back to give it another try.
+1. Create a branch based on `master` in this repository
-1. While checked out to your branch, make a change of your choosing to your project.
-Your change can be to the code in the `index.html` file, to the `README.md`, or anything else you'd like.
+1. On your branch, make a change of your choosing to your project
-1. Open a pull request.
-Remember, reviewing is a two way street, so make sure you include relevant and helpful information within the body of your pull request.
+1. Open a pull request, including relevant and helpful information within the body
-1. In the pull request, click **Request** in the right sidebar under **Reviewers**.
+1. In the pull request, click **Request** in the right sidebar under **Reviewers**
     - _Note: In private repositories you will only be able to request reviews from other invited collaborators in the repository._
-1. Type the username of the person or the name of the team you're asking to review your changes, then click their team name or username to request a review.
-If you don't know who to request, go ahead and assign `@githubteacher`.
+1. Type the username of the person or the name of the team you're asking to review your changes, then click their team name or username to request a review
+  - If you don't know who to request, assign `@githubteacher`

 <hr>
 <h3 align="center">Return to this issue for my next comment</h3>